wreckurring/zorvyn-asg/finance-backend/README.md

 **Why soft delete**
 Transactions are never hard-deleted. `is_deleted = true` hides them from all queries but keeps the audit trail intact.
 Deleting financial records is a compliance risk.

-**Why Alembic over `create_all`**
-`create_all` on startup is fine for prototypes but makes it impossible to evolve the schema safely in production.
-Every schema change here is a versioned, reversible migration.

 **Why dependency-injected role guards** `require_roles(UserRole.admin)` is declared once and injected per route.
 This means RBAC enforcement is visible at the route definition, testable in isolation, and cannot be accidentally bypassed by forgetting an `if` check inside a handler.